oblivium/DKB-push/README.md

 Configuration
 -------------
 Rename config.php-example to config.php and enter the login credentials for the DKB online banking.
-You also have to enter the boxcar access token.
-The token is displayed in the Boxcar 2 iOS app under settings.
+You also have to enter Boxcar and/or Pushover access tokens and settings.
+For more info on the Pushover class please refer to https://github.com/cschalenborgh/php-pushover

 Usage
 -----